keunlee/camel-k-starter-workbench/README.md

 - Install and Setup of the Camel K Operator
 - Install and Setup of the AMQ Streams Operator
 - Install and Setup of the AMQ Broker Operator
+- Install and Setup of the Openshift Serverless Operator

 ## [2.
 Running the Examples](docs/EXAMPLES.md)